 Pistachios were first introduced to the Golden State in 1854 (five years after the Gold Rush) and have thrived here ever since.
 Pistachio trees are normally cut and expertly grafted onto new root stock, which will tell you the gender right away and save three years or more of growing time.
 These grafted trees are expensive and also hard to find via mail.
 If you are patient, this is a much cheaper way to go.
 You may end up with a few more males than you would normally stock, which do not have to be kept.
 But better five too many than not enough.

-Heirloom tree, up to 33 ft. tall.
+Heirloom tree, up to 33 ft. tall in ideal conditions.
 Human beings of all kinds have eaten these nutritious nuts for over 175,000 years, according to archaeologists.
 Or, since long before "humans" were even human.

-The pistachio nut tree is native to western Asia and Asia Minor, and are still a major crop in Iran.
+The pistachio nut tree is native to western Asia and Asia Minor, and is still a major crop in Iran.
 It grows in USDA plant hardiness Zones 8 through 11, or, tolerates temps between 15 °F in winter to 118 °F or so in the summer.
 Pistachios are a valuable commercial export crop in California, but are also grown successfully in Arizona, Nevada, New Mexico, Texas and Utah.
 Not suitable for most other locations in the US!

 They like full sun, hot, dry summers, and well drained soil.
 Very drought tolerant once established.
 Can handle salty soils more than most food trees.
 Pistachio trees do poorly in conditions of high humidity (east of the Rockies) and are susceptible to root rot in winter if they get too much undrained or standing water around the roots (such as Oregon and Washington).
 NOTE: Long, hot, low-humidity summers are required for proper ripening of the coveted nuts.
 Best planted in Spring outdoors or in a greenhouse anytime after cold stratification.